danieldk/tinyest/README.md

 log-likelihood of the model.
 The program emphasizes simplicity and clarity of data structures.

+TinyEst has the following features:

+* LBFGS parameter estimation.
+* Smoothing using l1 and l2 regularizers.
+* Feature selection methods:
+  - Grafting
+  - Grafting-light

 ## Compilation

 Compilation of TinyEst requires a C99 compiler and the CMake build tool,